 1I can’t help but think of software products as Mount Everests on a fitness

-that are infinitely thin.
+landscape that are infinitely thin.
 Veer just slightly off their intended purpose and everything comes crashing down.